 We make economic history more accessible by removing jargon and translating academic research.
 We encourage and support academics to embrace economic history in new and exciting ways.

-We believe that economic history offers a unique opportunity for pupils in secondary education to understand the world in which they live, while ensuring they develop a well-rounded and extremely employable skillset.
+We believe economic history offers a unique opportunity for pupils in secondary education to understand the world in which they live, while ensuring they develop a well-rounded and extremely employable skillset.
 The economic history discipline’s natural balance between quantification and contextualisation opens up interesting and lucrative career paths.
 Yet economic history remains underrated and understudied in the school curriculum, not featuring very much in either economics or history syllabi.

-Although economic history enjoyed a significant rise in popularity from the 1970s, the 1990s heralded a bleak time for the discipline, with plummeting student numbers forcing the closure of most independent economic history departments across Ireland and the UK.
+Although economic history enjoyed a significant rise in popularity from the 1970s, the 1990s heralded a bleak time for the discipline, with plummeting student numbers forcing the closure of most university economic history departments across Ireland and the UK.
 Academic economic historians were initially consolidated into either history or economics, but the discipline was not priorities in either.

-Alongside academics, CEPH will also encourage undergraduate and pre-doctoral university students to consider long-term study of economic history.
+Alongside academics, CEPH will also encourage undergraduate and pre-doctoral university students to consider further study of economic history.
 We will create a sustainable pipeline across the island of Ireland by inspiring a new generation into the economic history discipline.

 We work closely with other organisations that champion economics and economic history pedagogy, including the Economics Network, the Economic History Society and the Economic and Social History Society of Ireland.